ooftee/dialog-starterkit/README.md

 ### Working Directory

-The script uses a working directory to store icons and logs.
+The script uses a working directory to store icons and logs at the path:

-The path is `/Library/Management/Dialog-SarterKit`
+`/Library/Management/Dialog-SarterKit`

+Due to the use of JQ and single quotes, changing this path would you to modify the main script.

 ### Define your Array